ganeshrajadev/ganeshrajadev/README.md

 ### Hi Guys 👋 This is Ganesh

- I am a Solutions Architect who's passionate about System Design, Architecture, DevOps and Cutting Edge Tech.
-I have 8+ years in building multiple highly scalable and reliable services.
+ I am an Architect who's passionate about System Design, Architecture, DevOps and Cutting Edge Tech.
+I have 8+ years of building multiple highly scalable and reliable services.
 I am currently working with [Workhall](https://workhall.com/) on building a no-code platform that can be easily used by anyone to build business apps.
 I have worked with [Humane](https://thehumane.life/) Besides work, I love [Reading](https://www.goodreads.com/beingganesh) & [Gaming](https://psnprofiles.com/Ganeshraja10).

 I can help you with building highly available and scalable services. drop me a message if you want to talk